Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 Social media platforms where apps tend to get the most attention are:

 Engage and respond.
 Get help to build a social media following for getting app downloads.

 If you plan on using videos in your marketing strategies, create a YouTube channel and optimize the titles and the descriptions of the videos with the keywords related to your app’s category.
 Add links in the description to get more app downloads.

 Don’t limit yourself to just making videos about your app, but rather offer help and solutions to issues related to your app.

 Run a competition

 Shypar app’s contest on Facebook.

-Social media contests are a great way to not only increase your followers but to also promote your app.
+Social media competitions are a great way to not only increase your followers but also promote your app.

-When done correctly, they can lead to a significant increase to get more app downloads.
+When done correctly, they can lead to a significant increase to get more downloads.

 Some ideas are “Pin to Win” or “Tweet to Win”, or give promo codes to unlock certain premium features in apps for free.
 Always remember that contests must offer value.